- College Code:

 - Academic Year:

-About the ProgramThe Pre-Apprenticeship Welder program consists of 25 weeks in-school and 8 weeks on-the-job and will equip students with the basic skills required to secure a position as an apprentice.
-The curriculum provides the student with common core Level 1 apprentice training, to increase the student's general level of knowledge about the Welding and Metal Fabricating industries.
-An eight week placement, academic upgrading and employment strategies are also included in the program curriculum.
+About the ProgramThe Pre-Apprenticeship Welder program consists of 25 weeks in-school and 8 weeks on-the-job training to equip students with the basic skills required to secure a position as an apprentice.
+The curriculum provides the student with common core Level 1 apprenticeship training, to increase the student's general level of knowledge about the Welding and Metal Fabricating industries.
+Academic upgrading and employment strategies are also included in the program curriculum.
 Graduates may choose to pursue an apprenticeship in the Welder or Metal Fabricator trades.
 See Apprenticeship - General Information.

 Program InformationLength: 33-week Certificate program